cse112-sp20/nitro-server/README.md

 `GET /login` will redirect you to basecamp for authentication and then redirect you back

-'GET /logout` will log you out and clear your session from the browser
+`GET /logout` will log you out and clear your session from the browser

 ## API Json Schema